calvin-mcd/clops/README.md

 ## Credits

-As always big thanks to the many people who helped me and inspired this board!
+Big thanks to ha ha ha and protieusz and all the many people who helped me and inspired this board!

 Any questions, contact Calvin0563 on Discord.